 We will rise with the sun, hike on historic pioneer and native trails, ascend wind-swept peaks, rest and meditate in tranquil valleys.
 As the sun sets behind the mountains, we will share stories and meals by the fire, and sleep beneath a blanket of stars during April’s new moon.

 As we wander, we will respond to what the Big Sur landscape reveals and our souls call for, engaging awareness-expanding and nature-connecting practices.
-Our wild pilgrimage will unfold over four days/nights on the trail, and complete with a weekend at Esalen to connect with its powerful land, community, and psycho-spiritual offerings.
+Our wild pilgrimage will include an intimate group of fifteen (three guides and twelve participants) and unfold over four days/nights on the trail together.
+Our journey completes with a weekend at Esalen to connect with its powerful land, community, and psycho-spiritual offerings.